4.2 History of Newspapers

 Freedom of the Press in the Early United States

 In 1791, the nascent United States of America adopted the First Amendment as part of the Bill of Rights.
 This act states that “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceable to assemble, and to petition the government for a redress of grievances (Cornell University Law School).”
 In this one sentence, U.S. law formally guaranteed freedom of the press.
+The Stamp Act’s impact on the Founding Fathers creating this legislation cannot be overstated.
+It solidified the notion that a free press is essential for a functioning democracy and served as a catalyst for the American Revolution.

 As late as the early 1800s, newspapers still required extensive expenses to print.
 Although daily papers had become more common and gave merchants up-to-date, vital trading information, most cost about 6 cents a copy—well above what artisans and other working-class citizens could afford.
 As such, newspaper readership did not extend beyond the elite.